 - not fail any of their courses during the period of study

-You can find more information about the Dean's List from the Victoria University Student & Academic Policies page.
+Information about the Dean's List is available from the Victoria University Student & Academic Policies page.

 Award winners for 2012:

 - Saurabh Jain (PhD in Commercial Law): Effectiveness of the Beneficial Ownership Test in Conduit Company Cases

 - Danaa Vandangombo (PhD in Accounting): Account(ing)/(Ability): Democratising the Environmental Impact Assessment in Mongolian Mining

 - Nor Balkish Zakaria (PhD in Accounting): Corporate Governance and the Relationship Between Default Risk and the Earning Response Coefficient

 - Alison O’Connell (PhD in Public Policy): Underestimating Lifespans?
 Why Longevity Risk Exists in Retirement Planning and Superannuation Policy